-Join Charter House Community Garden Volunteers on Saturday mornings 9-11 am.
+Charter House Community Garden Volunteers gather on Saturday mornings 9-11 am.
 If you have an itch to work the soil, we invite you to join our team of volunteers who provide vegetables for the Community Meal programs of Charter House Coalition.
-Planting is about to begin at our garden on the grounds of Porter Hospital.
+Help us harvest our garden on the grounds of Porter Hospital.
 Adults and children are all welcome.
 Produce from this garden supplies vegetables used throughout the year in our daily Community Meal programs.
 Surplus produce is passed on to local food shelves and to regular volunteers.
 Whether you are a master gardener or have no experience and just want to enjoy the garden aromas and mountain views with friends, all are welcome.
 One of our coordinators will always be at the garden to guide the work on Saturday mornings from 9 to 11 am through the spring, summer, and fall.
 By late May coordinators will also be present two or three mornings and evenings at times convenient to the volunteers.
 The garden is located just off the northeast parking lot of the Porter grounds.
 It is helpful to know your interest in advance but feel free to just show up.
 Please contact Doug Sinclair (firstname.lastname@example.org) if you have questions or would like to get on our mailing list.

 Many helped harvest butternut squash for Salvation Farms and area food shelves on Sat., Oct 7 at Caitlin Gildrien’s Farm in Leicester.
 More gleaning and local food processing projects will be announced.